-Although exercise is proven to be beneficial for low back pain sufferers, not all exercises are good.
+Not all exercises are good or beneficial for low back pain sufferers.
 In other words, there are good and bad exercises and you can worsen the problem if you are not careful .
 Find out which exercises are best for you.

-Within 15 minutes of exercising, any mild discomfort in your back should disappear once your muscles start to warm up and work.
+Any mild discomfort in your back should disappear within 15 minutes of exercising, once your muscles start to warm up and work.
 If pain lasts more than 15 minutes or gets worse you should discontinue exercising and contact your osteopath, physiotherapist, GP or back specialist.
 If you already have a diagnosis and are under the care of a professional, stick to what they prescribed.
 Otherwise, stability Pilates exercises can help you strengthen your deep abdominal stabilising muscles.